Visiting US National Parks in May

 Due to its remote location, accessibility, altitude and clear skies, Arches National Park is one of the best places to see the stars in the night sky.
 In May, you’ll be able to see and photograph the Milky Way.

-Bryce Canyon in May is one of our favorite times to visit.
-The daytime temperatures are in the mid-60s which is perfect for outdoor activities.
+The daytime temperatures at Bryce Canyon in May are in the mid-60s which is perfect for outdoor activities.
 Due to the higher elevation at Bryce Canyon, you will want to pack and wear layers for the cool mornings and evenings.

 The unique beauty in the park makes it a popular destination for photographing the Bryce Canyon views.
 When you drive the scenic road, be sure to go all the way to Rainbow Point and work your way back toward the amphitheater.